Current Issues in Law and Justice (11263.1)

 Learner engagement

-This unit is taught on an intensive basis, with all content being delivered in only two weeks, from 5:30pm-9:30pm on Monday, Wednesday and Friday in the first week and from 5:30pm-9:30pm on Monday and Wednesday in the second week.
-Despite being taught on in a two week period, students should expect to invest the time required for a 3 credit point unit
+This unit is taught on an intensive basis, with all workshops being delivered in only four weeks.
+Despite being taught on in a four week period, students should expect to invest the time required for a 3 credit point unit

 Participation requirements